icerpc/icerpc-csharp/tools/IceRpc.Slice.Tools/README.md

 ## Adding Slice files to your project

-By default, the Slice files of your project are all the `.slice` files in the project's home directory and any of its subdirectories, recursively.
+The `SliceFile` item type represents a Slice file that will be compiled into a C# file using the `slicec-cs` compiler.
+By default, all `.slice` files located in the project's home directory and any of its subdirectories, recursively, are added to the project as `SliceFile` items.

 You can prevent this auto-inclusion of `.slice` files by setting either [`EnableDefaultItems`][default_items] or `EnableDefaultSliceFileItems` to `false`.
 The default value of these properties is `true`.